 A permission slip MUST be filled out for ALL participants and turned in prior to boarding the bus.
 If you are NOT returning with the band after the race we must have a SIGNED statement from your parent/guardian or you will NOT be permitted to leave by yourself.
 It is preferred that the person who is meeting you meets us in the bus parking area inside Gate 9A (Northwest Turn 4 area) after we finish performing.

-Uniform of the Day is Class "A"s, Boy Scout green pants, Venture Crew dark green shirt (extra shirts available from the Band Truck), green socks, dark shoes, etc for marching around the track, but bring a change of clothing to watch and participate in the Race Day activities.
+Uniform of the Day is Class "A"s, Boy Scout green pants, Venture Crew dark green shirt (extra shirts available from the Band Truck), green socks, dark shoes, etc for marching around the track, but bring a change of comfortable clothing to watch and enjoy the Race Day activities.
 Also, be prepared and don't forget to bring a hat, sun screen, sun glasses, and a rain poncho.

 Stay tuned for more information coming out through Calling Posts and rehearsal announcements about the the Month of May activities.
 Be prepared to start marching practice on the weekend of April 23th.